Jatuporn Prompan: Political activism

 In November 2011, the Election Commission reconsidered its approval, forwarding the matter to the Constitutional Court.
 On 18 May 2012, the court ruled that Jatuporn was ineligible.

 On 16 March 2014, he was named the leader of the Red Shirts, replacing Thida Thavornseth.

-In July 2017, Prompan was given a one-year prison sentence for defaming former Prime Minister Abhisit Vejjajiva.
+In July 2017, he was given a one-year prison sentence for defaming former Prime Minister Abhisit Vejjajiva.
 In 2010, Prompan had called Vejjajiva a murderer for using military force against civilians in a protest which resulted in the death of dozens of civilians.

+After release from prison, he changed his attitude, becoming increasingly critical of Thaksin Shinawatra.
+On 25 May 2025, he announced that he was against Thaksin, joining forces with Sondhi Limthongkul and other allies.